nivbartov/MRI_Brain_Alzheimer_Classification/README.md

 - [License](#license)

 ## Project Overview
-In the cyber security world, efforts are made to protect computing systems from digital attacks which are an emerging thread nowadays.
-In machine learning, attackers employ Adversarial machine learning, a method designed to trick models using decieving data.
-This deceptive data is fed into the models as input, causing classifiers to make incorrect classifications.
-We can see that in [reference [1]](https://arxiv.org/abs/1907.10456), medical images are vulnerable to adversarial attacks.
+In the realm of cyber security, efforts are made to protect computing systems from digital attacks, which are an emerging threat nowadays.
+In machine learning, attackers develop aversarial attacks that are designed to trick models using decieving data.
+This deceptive data is given to the models as an input, causing classifiers to make incorrect classifications.
+Particularly, medical images are vulnerable to these adversarial attacks[<sup>[1]</sup>](https://arxiv.org/abs/1907.10456).
 Acknowledging this vulnerability emphasizes the importance of enhancing the model's resilience.

 In this project, we aim to design a robust model for detecting and classifying Alzheimer disease using MRI brain images.
 The model simulates a radiologist's diagnostic process by classifying images into four severity levels.
 We evaluate and compare several well-known unsupervised pre-trained models for classification tasks.
 Then, we train and evaluate these models under adversarial attacks, which can significantly reduce model's performance.
 By combining the models, we aim to create an ensemble, a unified and robust model that maximizes resilience against adversarial attacks while maintaining high classification performance.

 The project includes the following steps:

-1. **Transfer Learning:** We used transfer learning to fine-tune and extract features from three well-known unsupervised pre-trained models to perform well on our specific task: **DINOv2**, **ResNet34**, and **EfficientNet-B0**.
+1. **Transfer Learning:** We used transfer learning to fine-tune and extract features from three well-known unsupervised pre-trained models to perform well on our specific task: DINOv2, ResNet34 and EfficientNet-B0.

-2. **Adversarial Attacks Implementation:** We performed two adversarial attacks on each one of the models: Fast Gradient Sign Method (FGSM) and Projected Gradient Descent (PGD) which were found to be effective attacks based on the findings in [reference  [6]](https://arxiv.org/abs/2303.14133).
+2. **Adversarial Attacks Implementation:** We performed two adversarial attacks on each one of the models: Fast Gradient Sign Method (FGSM) and Projected Gradient Descent (PGD), which were found to be effective attacks[<sup>[2]</sup>](https://arxiv.org/abs/2303.14133).

-3. **Adversarial Training:** To enhance model robustness, we trained these models with adversarial input, focusing particularly on the PGD attack as of [reference [7]](https://arxiv.org/abs/2303.14133) recommendation.
+4. **Adversarial Training:** To enhance model robustness, we trained these models with adversarial input, focusing particularly on the PGD attack[<sup>[3]</sup>](https://arxiv.org/abs/2303.14133).

-4. **Ensemble Models:** Finally, we combined these three models using a voting approach to create a robust model, without affecting performance.
+5. **Ensemble Models:** Finally, we combined these three models using a voting approach to create a robust model, without affecting performance.

 The project is implemented in Python using the PyTorch framework, which allows us to build and train the models efficiently throughout these steps.